-How much stress can your body handle before it starts affecting your hormonal, immune, cardiovascular, or digestive system?
+How much stress can your body handle before it starts affecting your weight, energy level, hormones, immune, cardiovascular, or digestive system?

 - Too much stress will throw off your thyroid and effect your metabolism and energy level!